yoshitomo-matsubara/ladon-multi-task-sc2/README.md

 ## Ladon: the first multi-task supervised compression model for split computing
 ![Entropic Student vs. Ladon](imgs/ladon_model-comparison.png)

+In multi-task split computing scenarios, it is critical to optimize learnable parameters of task-specific modules on a unified image processing pipeline instead of task-specific pipelines so that we can
+1. reduce encoding cost and energy consumption on a weak local device,
+2. save offloading data size by transferring only one compressed representation from the weak local device to a(n) cloud/edge server, and
+3. reduce end-to-end latency and local device energy consumption,

+while outperforming or rivaling predictive performance of lightweight models.

 Note that in split computing, models are trained offline (e.g., on a single machine) and the distributed inference like the above figure occurs only at runtime.